Directed Research Contract Instructions for Faculty

 As you work through the contract, here are a few key things to note:

-Direct Supervisor: If the student will be supervised by a grad student, postdoc or other researcher in your group, click “No” and enter that person’s x500 here.
+Direct Supervisor: If the student will be supervised by a grad student, postdoc or other researcher in your group, click “No” and enter that person’s internet ID.

-Decision on contract: If student’s Course Subject matches their major, and they have provided you with their DUGS x500 for you to enter, it’s ready to approve (which sends it to the DUGS as academic approver).
+Decision on contract: If a student's Course Subject matches their major, and they have provided you with their DUGS internet ID for you to enter, it’s ready to approve (which sends it to the DUGS as an academic approver).